Steve Fuller's Homepage

 Fuller was UK partner for a Ford Foundation project on the future of higher education, UK partner for an EU FP6 project on the Knowledge Politics of Converging Technologies, and Principal Investigator for an ESRC project on Mimetic Factors on Individual Behaviour.
 He is active generally in the Science, Politics and Society research cluster in the department.

 Since coming to Warwick in 1999, he has supervised several Ph.D. students, taught on the Doctoral Training Programme and the MA in Social Research.
 He has been convenor of the MA in Philosophy and Social Theory and now teaches on Politics and Social Theory.
-At the undergraduate level, he has taught the social theory of law, sociology of knowledge and science and, most recently media sociology.
+He also convenes the MSc in Science, Media and Public Policy.
+At the undergraduate level, he has taught the social theory of law, sociology of knowledge, and media sociology.
 He welcomes students working in the sociology of knowledge, history, philosophy and sociology of science, the nature the university and intellectual life, and normative issues relating to recent developments on the impact of science and technology on the political order, especially concerning our changing conceptions of the biological and what it means to be human.

 You can follow Professor Fuller on twitter: @profstevefuller